Behavioral Strategy Discipline Charter

 - Report denominators, windows, assignment, and cohorting for every claim.

-- Distinguish illustrative examples from measured results.
+- Distinguish example values from measured results.

 - Document limiting BSM components and how the solution addresses them.